inaka/guidelines/README.md

     process over.
 If the PR is a blocker, warn whoever is responsible to communicate your block.
-* When opening a pull request to generate a page on which the changes can be discussed, make sure to have WIP at the beginning of the pull request title so that it is not merged.
-When the discussion concludes, change the title to remove WIP and merge the pull request.
+* When opening a pull request to generate a page on which the changes can be discussed, make sure to have [WIP] at the beginning of the pull request title so that it is not merged.
+When the discussion concludes, change the title to remove [WIP] and notify the reviewer so they can merge the pull request.
 * The reviewer will then write comments on the PR and you'll have the chance to discuss them and/or fix them.
 * We also have automated tools (like [elvis](http://elvis.inakalabs.com)) that